keboola/connection-docs/components/extractors/database/sqldb/index.md

 {: .image-popup}
 ![Screenshot - Table Detail](/components/extractors/database/sqldb/sqldb-5.png)

-Here you can modify the source table, limit the extraction to specific columns or change the destination table name in [Storage](/storage/).
-The table details also allows you to define [**Primary Key**](/storage/tables/#primary-keys) and [**Incremental Loading**](/storage/tables/#incremental-loading).
+Here you can modify the source table, limit the extraction to specific columns, or change the destination table name in [Storage](/storage/).
+The table detail also allows you to define [**Primary Key**](/storage/tables/#primary-keys) and [**Incremental Loading**](/storage/tables/#incremental-loading).
 We highly recommend you define a **primary key** where possible.
 [Primary keys](/storage/tables/#primary-keys) substantially speed up both the data loads and further processing of the table.
-Also use [incremental loading](/storage/tables/#incremental-loading) when possible --- again that speeds up the data loads considerably.
+Also, use [incremental loading](/storage/tables/#incremental-loading) when possible --- again, that speeds up the data loads considerably.
 Both options require knowledge of the source table, so don't turn them on blindly.

 ### Advanced Mode
-The table detail also allows you to switch to **Advanced mode**:
+The table detail also allows you to switch to the **Advanced mode**:

 {: .image-popup}
 ![Screenshot - Table Detail Advanced](/components/extractors/database/sqldb/sqldb-6.png)

-In advanced mode, you can write an arbitrary `SELECT` query.
+In the advanced mode, you can write an arbitrary `SELECT` query.
 Its result will be imported to a [Storage](/storage/) table.
-The SQL query is executed on the source server without any processing, that means that you have to follow the SQL dialect of the particular server you're working with.
+The SQL query is executed on the source server without any processing.
+That means that you have to follow the SQL dialect of the particular server you're working with.
 Please keep the following in mind when using the advanced mode: